uriel1998/weather.sh/README.md

 A bash script to get the weather and forecast from OpenWeatherMap and output to the terminal, Openbox, or HTML

-Additionally, a way to put that information onto an image.
+Additionally, a way to put that information onto an image (see the `weather_image` subdirectory).

 ![Output example](https://raw.githubusercontent.com/uriel1998/weather.sh/master/example_output.png "Example output")